ScandEval/ScandEval/docs/datasets/norwegian.md

 ### NRK Quiz QA

-This dataset is a multiple-choice question answering (QA) dataset designed for evaluation of the Norwegian language and culture, including both Bokmål and Nynorsk.
+This dataset was published in [this paper](https://doi.org/10.48550/arXiv.2501.11128) and is a multiple-choice question answering (QA) dataset designed for evaluation of the Norwegian language and culture, including both Bokmål and Nynorsk.
 The dataset consists of quizzes from NRK, the national public broadcaster in Norway.

 The original dataset contains 4,930 samples, spread across 549 quizzes.
 We keep the top-256 quizzes, allowing us to create splits stratified across all the remaining